 In case some commands or snippets include secrets try to remove them, and paste a reference where you can find them.
-It’s not a good idea to keep secrets as a plain text in an unencrypted file.
-Additionally it makes it harder to share the document in case you decide to do so.
+It’s not a good idea to keep secrets as plain text in an unencrypted file.
+Additionally, it makes it harder to share the document in case you decide to do so.

 Writing a personal worklog is a useful technique that helps you store knowledge that you get as you work through challenges in the project.
 It solves as a personal knowledge base which means that you don’t have to solve the same problem twice.

 It could be a simple google docs document with timestamps that includes a description of the step taken, screenshots, code snippets, or terminal comments (without secrets).
 The idea is inspired by SRE and live incident state documents.
 Additionally, It helps to reproduce steps in case the work requires a lot of work using UI that could not be written in form of code.